-This PhD was motivated by work on providing a formal specification for the W3C Document Object Model (DOM) library [68].
+This thesis is motivated by work on providing a formal specification for the W3C Document Object Model (DOM) library [75].
 The DOM library provides a platform free API for manipulating XML structures on the web.
 However, the existing specification is written in English, leaving it somewhat ambiguous and non-compositional.
-In my master's thesis [70], with Smith, I looked at a small subset of the DOM commands and provided a formal specification for them in terms of Context Logic.
-Smith has continued this work in his thesis [64], extending the specification to cover the full structure and command set of DOM Core Level 1 [69].
-During this work we observed that we could not provide Small Axioms for all of the commands of DOM.
+Initial work with Smith [77] looked at a small subset of the DOM commands and provided a formal specification for them in terms of Context Logic.
+Smith has continued this work in his thesis [71], extending the specification to cover the full structure and command set of DOM Core Level 1 [76].
+This initial work led to the observation that context logic was not able to provide Small Axioms for all of the commands of DOM.
 In particular, the specification for the appendChild command required a substantial over-approximation of the command's intuitive footprint.
-Smith's PhD was only concerned with providing a specification for DOM in a sequential setting, and so the size of a command's axioms was not a particularly relevant factor.
+Smith's thesis was only concerned with providing a specification for DOM in a sequential setting, and so the size of a command's axioms was not a particularly relevant factor.
 Such an over approximation could be tolerated.
-However, I wanted to push our specification into a concurrent setting in the future, and in this setting it is important that a command is specified in a local way.
-That is, the specification for a command only describes the part of the data structure that is affected by that command.
-This enables us to make use of as much disjoint reasoning as possible, which has been shown to be simple and powerful in other concurrent settings [52].
-Thus, investigating how to specify a command like appendChild without over approximating its footprint was the starting point for my PhD.
+However, the aim was to push the DOM specification into a concurrent setting in the future, and in this setting it is important that a command is specified in a local way.
+That is, the specification for a command should only describe the part of the data structure that is affected by that command.
+This allows disjoint reasoning to be used as much as possible and this has been shown to be simple and powerful in other concurrent settings [59].
+Thus, investigating how to specify a command like appendChild without over approximating its footprint was the starting point for the work in this thesis.